Best Nine Award: Other notes

 In the Central League, the pitcher that receives the Best Nine Award is also named the league's Most Valuable Pitcher.
 This is not the case in the Pacific League, where the pitcher with the highest winning percentage (among those that have thrown the required number of innings) is named the Most Valuable Pitcher.

+Key

+Katsuya Nomura was given the Best Nine Award 19 times as a catcher, which is the most for his position and the most for any player in NPB history.